erlangpack/github-action/README.md

 ## Usage

 1. First, create a key on your [Hex.pm dashboard](https://hex.pm/dashboard/keys).
-Make sure to give it write permissions.

 2. Next, add the key from step 1 to your GitHub repository’s secrets.
 Call it `HEX_API_KEY`.